cognitedata/reveal/documentation/versioned_docs/version-4.x/api/interfaces/cognite_reveal.CameraManager.md

 ▸ **getCamera**(): `PerspectiveCamera`

-Returns the camera used for rendering in [Cognite3DViewer](../classes/cognite_reveal.Cognite3DViewer.md).
+Returns the camera used for rendering the viewer.
 Note that the camera will not be modified directly by Reveal.
 Implementations must trigger the `cameraChange`-event whenever the camera changes.